mh-cbon/http-file-store/README.md

 ##### allow_overwrite: true

-Allow file overwrite capabilities.
+Enable file overwrite capabilities.

 ##### configurable_alias: true

-Enable a new routes to manage configuration aliases fro the API.
+Enable a new routes to manage configuration aliases from the API.

 ##### upload_path: "/path/to/save/tmp/uploaded/files"